davidyell/CakePHP-ViewBits/readme.md

 <?php echo $this->element('ViewBits.viewbit', array('viewbits'=>$viewbits));?>
 ````

+## What you have to do
+You'll need to create you admin interface for putting the view bits into the database, or hooking it into your current admin

 ## Todo
+### v0.1 Milestone
 * Create a helper to replace the element
 * Come up with a better way to manage multiple View Bits in the new Helper
 * Enhance the route matching to take regex, wildcards or similar
+* Validate the routes to make sure they exist
+* Custom validation function to lookup routes and make sure they exist
+* Setup for Composer and add to Packigist
+* Ordering so that bits are loaded in the page order